Constellation-Labs/documentation-hub/validate/automated/nodectlInstall.md

 You now have a **Constellation Network** validator Node!

 ### Command Reference

-Next steps while you wait for your Node to be accepted for access (via the seed list).
-We recommend that you review all the available features and commands of **nodectl**, via the [command reference](./nodectlCommands.md) documentation.
+While we wait for your Node to be accepted for access (via the seed list), we recommend that you review all the available features and commands of **nodectl**, via the [command reference](./nodectlCommands.md) documentation.